csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 The above query creates an XML element for each course, with the course identifier and department name represented as attributes, and title and credits as subelements.
 The result would look like the course elements shown in Fig- ure 23.11, but without the instructor attribute.
 The **xmlattributes** operator creates the XML attribute name using the SQL attribute name, which can be changed using an **as** clause as shown.

 The **xmlforest** operator simplifies the construction of XML structures.
-Its syn- tax and behavior are similar to those of **xmlattributes**, except that it creates a forest (collection) of subelements, instead of a list of attributes.
+Its syntax and behavior are similar to those of **xmlattributes**, except that it creates a forest (collection) of subelements, instead of a list of attributes.
 It takes multi- ple arguments, creating an element for each argument, with the attribute’s SQL name used as the XML element name.
 The **xmlconcat** operator can be used to concatenate elements created by subexpressions into a forest.

 When the SQL value used to construct an attribute is null, the attribute is omitted.
 Null values are omitted when the body of an element is constructed.

 SQL/XML also provides an aggregate function **xmlagg** that creates a forest (collection) of XML elements from the collection of values on which it is applied.
-The following query creates an element for each department with a course, con- taining as subelements all the courses in that department.
+The following query creates an element for each department with a course, containing as subelements all the courses in that department.
 Since the query has a clause **group by** dept name, the aggregate function is applied on all courses in each department, creating a sequence of course id elements.

 **select xmlelement** (**name** “department”, dept name, **xmlagg** (**xmlforest**(course id)